Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 Either way, it IS a significant amount of money that you need to consider.

-Since the Legacy Assurance program is such a big deal to Senior Life Insurance company, they tie your actual commission to the sale of the Legacy Assurance program.
+Since the Legacy Assurance program is such a big deal to Senior Life Insurance Company, your commission is tied to the sale of the Legacy Assurance program.

 As long as you sell a value-added product like Legacy Assurance with your policy, you are paid the top-level commission along with renewals.

-However, if the client decides to skip out on getting the Legacy Assurance program, your commission is lowered in addition to losing out on all of your renewal earning opportunities.
+However, if the client decides to skip out on getting the Legacy Assurance program, your commission is lower.
+Plus, you lose out on renewal earning opportunities.

-Needless to say, if you were going to sell for Senior Life Insurance Company, make sure that you sell the Legacy Assurance product on every single sale.
+Needless to say, if you work for Senior Life Insurance Company, make sure that you sell the Legacy Assurance product on every single sale.

-If you choose not to, it’s going to make a dramatic difference in your commission earning opportunity.
+If you choose not to, it makes a dramatic difference in your commission earning opportunity.

-Chargebacks are repayments of advanced commission you received when a new policy is issued but lapses within a short time frame.
+Chargebacks are repayments of advanced commission you received when a new policy lapses.

 With most final expense companies, you keep the earned portion of your advance on chargebacks.

-For example, if your client pays 5 months before lapsing, you keep those 5 months of earned commissions and only pay back 4 months of advancing.
+For example, if your client pays 5 months before lapsing, you keep those 5 months of earned commissions and only pay back 4 months of advancing with most carriers.

 Remember, an advance is another word for a loan.
-The policy acts as collateral for the advanced commission.
+The policy is collateral for the advanced commission.

 Using the example above, if your Senior Life client lapses within the first 6 months of the policy’s effective date, you must pay back 100% of the advance, even for the commission earned.